 This also means that basically China’s major cities will complete 5G commercial deployment in 2019, and then China will build the world’s largest 5G commercial network.
 According to public information, at present, at least 16 provinces, autonomous regions and municipalities in China have been able to make 5G calls.

 II.
-5G mobile phone situation in China
+Chinese group using 5G mobile phone

 At this year’s Mobile World Congress (MWC2019), ZTE brought Axon 10 Pro, Huawei exhibited the world’s first 5G folding-screen mobile phone named Mate X, and OnePlus also presented its first 5G prototype on-site.
 Vivo launched the 5G version of iQOO and also demonstrated many innovative technologies based on 5G, such as 120W ultra-fast flash charging to solve the pain points of short battery life in the 5G era, AR glasses, an important means of intelligent interaction, and so on.